CoreCppIL/Prospectus/Sponsors.md

 # Sponsor Core C++!

-Core C++ has a long-term mission to serve the needs of C++ developers in the Mevasserat Ziyyon area and we are interested in partnering with companies that share that long-term vision.
+Core C++ has a long-term mission to serve the needs of C++ developers in Israel and we are interested in partnering with companies that share that long-term vision.

 Supporting and sponsoring Core C++ delivers value to companies in our community in a number of ways.